lujunhao123/MixForecastor/README.md

 | **Multi-Task Learning (MTL)** | `exp_ramp_normalM.py` | Classification | – | – | – | 0.6393 | 0.4087 | 0.6393 | 0.4987 |
 | **Simple Mixed Sequence Modeling (MixRamp)** | `exp_ramp_normal.py` | Regression | 29.5477 | 1221.1166 | 34.9445 | – | – | – | – |
 | **Simple Mixed Sequence Modeling (MixRamp)** | `exp_ramp_normal.py` | Classification | – | – | – | 0.8538 | 0.8522 | 0.8538 | 0.8525 |

-## ‼️ **Important:**
-We plan to release the full version of the code in the future with all core functionalities and modules.
-Stay tuned for updates! 🚀